-No matter how you use cloud and hosting VN server, your security needs to be managed strictly.
+No matter how you use cloud and hosting cheap dedicated server asia, your security needs to be managed strictly.

 There are 2 ways that encryption can be implemented with data stored in the cloud.
 The service vendor may offer local encryption for your data.
 In this case, data is encrypted as it’s hosted in the cloud.
 Some vendors offer encryption of the data as it’s transferred to the cloud.
 With it, the encryption may increase the amount of time necessary to send and get data back.
 Some use the hybrid hardware and software cloud approach which uses locally installed appliances to manage data transfer and encryption.

 Control access to your services by mobile devices